n0jam/gcp-ctf-workshop/docs/hints.md

 ### Challenge 2: State of affairs

 You found credentials for a GCP service account.
 The json blob already provides some useful information.
-It contains the GCP project ID, the e-mail of the service account (client_e-mail) and the private key of the account.
+It contains the GCP project ID, the email of the service account (client_e-mail) and the private key of the account.

+To use the project id in other commands later during this challenge, set it as environment variable:
+#####
+    export PROJECT_ID=<project-id>

 Save the json blob in a file.
 You can now also use it as a credential for the gcloud CLI:
 #####